ale-aparicio/big-3-store-ms4/README.md

 - Be able to explore the available products.
 - Add products that are to my liking to my cart, so I can purchase them.
 - Be able to view the requirements for a free delivery to make my purchases according to those requirements.
-- Recieve a confirmation my purchase has been made via email.
+- Receive a confirmation my purchase has been made via email.
 - Register to the site and be able to have my past orders displayed and my personal information saved for future purchases.
 - Contact the business with questions about past and current orders and with suggestions and feedback about possible future changes and current complaints.